deep-fish-pixel/keep-alive-vue2/README.md

 #### First: import and register component

 ```
-import KeepAliveRouterView from 'keep-alive-vue2';
+import KeepAliveVue2 from 'keep-alive-vue2';

-Vue.use(KeepAliveRouterView);
+Vue.use(KeepAliveVue2);
 ```

 #### Second: use keep-alive-vue2 component replace keep-alive and router-view components